AZaviruha/react-form-generator/docs/index.md

 ### Basic form example

-Let's start from building the simple form
+Let's start from building the simple form:
-To see our form, go to tab "Result":

 <iframe width="100%"
         height="300"
-        src="//jsfiddle.net/azaviruha/69z2wepo/4571/embedded/"
+        src="//jsfiddle.net/azaviruha/69z2wepo/4581/embedded/"
         allowfullscreen="allowfullscreen"
         frameborder="0">
 </iframe>

+To see our form, go to tab "Result".
 In the tab HTML, you can see some basic metadata, that Generator uses to render form.

 ```javascript